 After you’ve recovered and set things back on track, allow yourself a moderate amount of treats.
 Only one serving of candy per day, and if you’re doing that, skip any other desserts you would normally have.

 Yes, all that sugar was a mistake, but it probably wasn’t as much of a mistake as you think it was.
-A pound roughly amounts to 3500 calories.
+A pound of sugar amounts to roughly 3500 calories.
 If you consider that a fun-sized candy bar has an average of 70 calories, that means you’d have to eat 50 of them to have gained a pound.

-While you want to recover and not cause your body to have any hyperglycemic effects in the future, you also need to accept the fact that people aren’t perfect, and a little binge here and there isn’t the end of the world.
+While you want to recover you also need to accept the fact that people aren’t perfect, and a little binge here and there isn’t the end of the world.

 Do You Have Other Health Issues?